 |Members||Maximum members are 500, while minimum members are 60.||One third of the total members of Vidhan Sabha, but it should not be less than 40.|

 Legislative Assembly, or commonly known as Vidhan Sabha is the popular house in the State Legislature that represents the residents of the State.
 Members of Legislative Assembly (MLA) are elected by the people directly through elections by the adults called as voters, according to the principle of the universal adult franchise.
 During elections, the State is divided into a number of constituencies, and from each constituency, one member is elected.

 The total number of MLA’s in the State Assembly cannot exceed 500 and should not be less than 60.
-Nevertheless, the States which are small can have members less than 40.
+Nevertheless, the centre has fixed a lesser number of members for small states.
 In the State Legislative Assembly, one member from the Anglo-Indian Community is nominated by the Governor, when the community is not properly represented.
 Moreover, certain seats are reserved for SC and ST.

 It is a temporary body which continues to operate for a period of 5 years.
 However, it can be dissolved by the Governor after consulting with the Chief Minister, before the term expires.